What is The Best Sensitive Skin Routine?

 5. Underlying Skin Conditions

 Conditions such as eczema, rosacea, and contact dermatitis often cause or worsen skin sensitivity.
+If you also experience acne-prone skin alongside sensitivity, a simplified routine is especially important.

 The Importance of a Gentle Skincare Routine